michaely1028/bgan-toy-model/README.md

 Purple line: Trajectory for one optimization process, taking GD.
 The final point is shown in magenta.

 Problem remaining: 1- complicated $f$.
 2- SGHMC.

+3- how to find the joint distribution .